jmfriedt/gr-oscilloscope/README.md

 ## Example

-gr-oscilloscop is used by https://github.com/tlavarenne/gr-ethernet/ for decoding Ethernet frames in real time, assuming a radiofrequency grade oscilloscope with differential probes is available.
+gr-oscilloscope is used by https://github.com/tlavarenne/gr-ethernet/ for decoding Ethernet frames in real time, assuming a radiofrequency grade oscilloscope with differential probes is available.